noah-art3mis/autosimulacrum/README.md

     -   v3 - manually edit
     -   v4 - convert to docx
     -   v5 - translate with google
+    -   open ai call to fix gender? see ose p 104
     -   v6 - end. check translation. upload
     -   ? batch fix extraction errors (with gpt3.5)
         -   (1 cent per 40k chars)
     -   batch translate
         -   check google vs gpt
     -   organize files
+        -   TODO how does this deal with '317b' type files?
 -

 ## how to use